-At this stage he can be quarantined and managed at home.
+At this stage he can be isolated and managed at home.
 Paracetamol can be taken for fever and body aches.
 He should report to his doctor if his symptoms get worse.
 With a mild infection he should be feeling better after about a week.
 Every effort must be taken to prevent the spread of infection to others and his contacts should be traced and screened for infection.

 Case study 2

 A worried woman contacts her local clinic for advice as her best friend, who she meets daily for coffee, has been diagnosed with COVID-19.
-She has been watching TV programmes on COVID-19 and knows the importance of quarantine if she might be in the incubation period.
+She has been watching TV programmes on COVID-19 and knows the importance of self-isolating if she might be in the incubation period.
 She feels anxious and has a headache.